subtopic 2.3: Biogeochemical cycles

 - Corals:

-- Reef-building corals secrete calcium carbonate to form their skeletons.
+- Reef-building corals secrete CaCO₃ to build their skeletons, forming extensive reef systems.

 - Molluscs: